iLGunners/be-the-gaffer/README.md

-# be-the-gaffer
+# Be The Gaffer
-football formation builder.
+Football formation builder.